Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Hunting Island State Park explicitly and actively bans drone operations
+Hunting Island State Park in Beaufort County explicitly bans all drone operations.

 Restrictions

-Drones are prohibited at Hunting Island State Park.
-This restriction is enforced.
+Drones are prohibited from launching or operating anywhere within Hunting Island State Park.
+This ban is actively enforced.

 View source